doughsay/room.js/doc/PROGRAMMING.md

 ## Introduction

-Once you have been given developer privileges (or by default, on the demo), you can use the **eval** command to prefix code instructions, or preferably cycle to the EVAL mode.
+Once you have been given developer privileges (or by default, on the demonstration), you can use the **eval** command to prefix code instructions, or preferably cycle to the EVAL mode.

 > For the reminder, you can cycle between different modes by hitting TAB.
 > Modes effectively just prefix whatever you type with another word.

 You can then use any JavaScript (ES6) construct to start creating new rooms and objects.
 This document therefore assumes the reader has pre-existing JavaScript knowledge.
 You will need to learn but a few basic RoomJS-specific concepts only:

-- Toplevel functions: there are a few convenience global functions, such as **all()** and **nextId()**, etc. They are seldom used in actual code, but are provided as utilities for you to invoke on the command line.
+- Toplevel functions: there are a few global functions, such as **all()**.
+Some are seldom used in actual code, but are provided as utilities for you to invoke on the command line.
+Others, such as **nextId()**, will be of frequent use.
 - World objects:
   - Each object in the world has a unique identifier, which also corresponds to its name in the global scope.
-    - You may reference an object by its identifier: `$('lib_room')`
+    - You may reference an object by its identifier: `$('lib\_room')`
-    - Or rather, directy by its global variable:  `lib_room`
+    - Or rather, directy by its global variable:  `lib\_room`
-    - Identifiers are internally mapped to a file path by the DB, with the underscore character corresponding to the path separator (e.g. "lib_room" will be mapped to "lib/room").
+    - Identifiers are internally mapped to a file path by the DB, with the underscore character corresponding to the path separator (e.g. "lib\_room" will be mapped to "lib/room").
 This allows  organizing the objects logically -- You can create objects at any level, but it is a **good practice** to enquire your game administrator regarding the recommended naming scheme.
 Please also refer to the [Customization guide](CUSTOMIZING.md)
   - Objects can include, as usual, properties and functions, but they can also have verbs.
     - To add a new function: `obj.foo = function foo()` {}
     - To add a new verb: `obj.bar = Verb("bar")`